venkatesh080490/WeatherData-App/README.md

 # WeatherData APIs
+As per the Exercise requirement these APIs were develeoped by using wellknown Django Python web framework and database schema designed is SQLite.

 Using these apis, we will be able to access weather details for various locaitons and years from 1985-01-01 to 2014-12-31.
 This data can be filtered by date and location.
 These APIs also provide statistical information on the weather data.

 ## Functionalities of the APIs